wpilibsuite/allwpilib/design-docs/opmodes.md

 - OpModes are usually registered via annotation of classes.
 These annotations may specify a name (or default to the class name), group name (for grouping of routines in the selection list), and description.
 Annotations are used to specify whether the class is a teleop, auto, or test opmode.

 - OpModes may also be registered via annotation of functions (in the Robot class only) or via explicit function calls.
 As C++ does not support annotations, function call registration is the only available method in that language.
+If manually registered, `publishOpModes()` must be called to publish the list of opmodes to the DS.

 - For maximum flexibility, all code in the robot project has access to the enable/disable state, the overall robot teleop/auto/test mode, and the selected opmodes for teleop, auto, and test (even when the robot is disabled).